Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

 \subsection{Discretization of particle model.}

 We numerically study the particle model using the convergent reaction-diffusion master equation (CRDME), a convergent spatial discretization of the forward Kolmogorov equation associated with the PBSRD model~\cite{I:2013,IZ:2018}.
-The CRDME corresponds to the forward equation for a system of continuous-time jump processes on a mesh, and can therefore be simulated using optimized versions of the stochastic simulation algorithm (SSA), also known as Gillespie's method or Kinetic Monte Carlo~\cite{G:1976}.
-The PBSRD particles' Brownian motions are approximated by continuous-time random walks on the grid, and their reaction interactions by jump processes that depend on the relative positions of reactants on the mesh.
+The CRDME corresponds to the forward equation for a system of continuous-time jump processes on a mesh, and we therefore simulate the particle system via simulations of these jump processes using optimized versions of the stochastic simulation algorithm (SSA), also known as Gillespie's method or Kinetic Monte Carlo~\cite{G:1976}.
+The PBSRD particles' Brownian motions are then approximated by continuous-time random walks on a grid, and their reactive interactions by jump processes that depend on the relative positions of reactants on the mesh.
+As discussed in~\cite{I:2013,IZ:2018}, statistics obtained from simulations of the CRDME should then converge to those of the underlying PBSRD model as the mesh spacing is taken to zero.
 For these simulations we use a uniform mesh with nodes $\{x_i\}_{i=1}^N \subseteq \Omega$, where $x_i = (i-1)h$, $i=1,...,N$, and $h = \frac{2\pi}{N}$.
 We denote the compartments, or voxels, that particles hop between by $V_i, i=1,...,N$, given by $V_i = (x_i-\frac{h}{2},x_i+\frac{h}{2})$.

 As we require integer numbers of particles for each simulation, we converted from the molar concentration field at $x_i$ to the number of particles, $a_i$, in voxel $V_i$ as